gibsonberg/dnd-bleakburgh/Locations/Bleakburgh/Sundance.md

 ## The Painted Steed

 The Painted steed is a gay bar in Sundance.
-It provides drink and lodging.
 People often post up there searching for work or for a fun time.

+## The Tanned Hide

+A shop that makes things out of animals parts.